Urban regeneration in South Korea: Paju Book City

 Paju Book City, 30 km outside of Seoul, became a tourist attraction as an island of companies and stores devoted to books.
 Located in the border town of Paju, Gyeonggi Province, this cultural complex was created with government support through a national industrialization development grant.
 In an effort to differentiate the complex as an artistic landmark, architects Florian Beigel, Kim Jong-kyu and Kim Yong-joon created Architectural Guideline for Book City.
 The result is a flourishing area of publishing houses, cafes, and stores.

 Busan

 Gamcheon Culture Village

 Gamcheon Culture Village, an amalgam of lego-shaped buildings is sited atop a hill in Busan.
 The pastel-colored houses are clustered on terraced land with narrow alleyways between them.
 In the past, Gamcheon Village was a dilapidated neighborhood that was a hub for Korean War refugees, and later for practitioners of the Taeguk-do religion.
 Its elevation made it an unattractive location for developers, allowing the area to maintain its original structures.
 Today, the village is decorated with murals and sculptures.
 Old empty buildings were transformed into exhibition spaces, renamed “Korea’s Santorini on the South Sea".
 Public bath buildings, wells and steep steps remained intact.
-Gamcheon is cited as a exampnle of renovation without destruction.
+Gamcheon is cited as an example of renovation without destruction.